AydenB/Documentation/UserGuides/Outbound Email and Doc Distribution.md

+# Outbound Email and Doc Distribution

-# Working With Document Distribution Records
+## Working With Document Distribution Records

 ### Emailing Invoices and Credit Memos